Imagine a More Connected Future

 Service improvements for Link21 include:

-• Reliability: timely departure and arrival
+- Reliability: timely departure and arrival

-• Faster travel times: quicker arrival to your destination
+- Faster travel times: quicker arrival to your destination

-• Frequency: more trip options and shorter wait times
+- Frequency: more trip options and shorter wait times

-• Convenience: more direct trips and easier transfers
+- Convenience: more direct trips and easier transfers

-• More capacity and resiliency: service redundancy to reduce crowding and maintain travel options during service disruptions
+- More capacity and resiliency: service redundancy to reduce crowding and maintain travel options during service disruptions

-• Equity: increased train service access for communities that have been marginalized, the transit dependent, and access to important destinations
+- Equity: increased train service access for communities that have been marginalized, the transit dependent, and access to important destinations

-• Longer hours: extended service on nights and weekends (Requires policy decision/action by BART)
+- Longer hours: extended service on nights and weekends (Requires policy decision/action by BART)

-• Clean and green travel: Shifting travel away from congested freeways and increasing ridership on future zero emission trains
+- Clean and green travel: Shifting travel away from congested freeways and increasing ridership on future zero emission trains

-• Markets and connections: better service to existing or new stations and easier connections between train services
+- Markets and connections: better service to existing or new stations and easier connections between train services

-A foundational goal of Link21 is to transform the passenger experience and one important way to do this is to improve service.
-We have been communicating with people across Northern California to better understand your travel needs and, in response to what we have heard, we have identified Link21 concepts that are designed to add service frequency, potential connections, and better transfers between BART and Regional Rail.
-Service is one of the four building blocks of Link21.
-Markets, service, train technology, and the infrastructure to support service and connections to markets are what make up the concept solutions being considered.
-To learn more about Link21 concepts and how they benefit communities and passengers, visit our concepts page.
+A foundational goal of Link21 is to transform the passenger experience and one important way to do this is to improve service, one of four building blocks for Link21 concepts in addition to markets, train technology, and infrastructure.
+We have been engaging with residents and agency stakeholders across the Megaregion to better understand travel needs.
+In response to what we have heard, we have identified Link21 concepts that are designed to add service frequency, potential new connections, travel time savings, more direct trips, and better transfers between Regional Rail and BART.
+A new train crossing between San Francisco and Oakland provides service redundancy and reliability by allowing trains to continue operating, should one crossing temporarily be taken out of service.
+A new crossing makes the existing megaregional train system function better, while also offering riders new or improved service.
+To learn more about Link21 concepts and how they benefit communities and riders, visit our concepts page.

 Improving Train Service for the Future